Graylog2/documentation/pages/getting_started/import_run.rst

 .. image:: /images/gs_3-gl-server.png

 The above steps are also covered in our :ref:`virtual machine appliance installation page <virtual-machine-appliances>` with some additional information.
+If you do not have DHCP enabled in your Network you need to :ref:`assign a static IP <static_ip_ova>`.